Link to: Curriculum Vitae

 Working Papers / Works in Progress

-Dynamic Systemic Risk Networks: A Note, with Sanjiv Das and Daniel Ostrov, 2017
+Dynamic Systemic Risk Networks, with Sanjiv Das and Daniel Ostrov, 2017

 We propose a theory-driven framework for monitoring system-wide risk.
 Our approach extends the one-firm Merton (1974) credit risk model to a generalized stochastic network-based framework across all financial institutions, comprising a novel approach to measuring systemic risk over time.
 We develop four desired properties for any systemic risk measure.
 We also develop measures for the risks created by each individual institution and a measure for risk created by each pairwise connection between institutions.
 Four specific implementation models are then explored, and brief empirical examples illustrate the ease of implementation of these four models and show general consistency between their results.

 Measuring Correlated Default Risk: A New Metric and Validity Tests, with Siamak Javadi, Tim Krehbiel, and Ali Nejadmalyeri, 2017